Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### Bridging Traditional and Smart Accounts

-While ERC-4337 offers powerful capabilities, it requires users to migrate from traditional **Externally Owned Accounts (EOAs)** to new smart contract wallets—a significant barrier for the millions of existing Ethereum users. **EIP-7702**, implemented in the **Pectra hard fork** (May 7, 2025), provides an elegant solution to this migration challenge.
+While ERC-4337 offers powerful capabilities, it requires users to migrate from traditional **Externally Owned Accounts (EOAs)** to new smart contract wallets—a significant barrier for the millions of existing Ethereum users. **EIP-7702**, implemented in the **Pectra hard fork** (May 7, 2025), provides a solution to this migration challenge.

 EIP-7702 allows traditional EOAs to set a **delegation pointer** as account code via a new Type-4 transaction, enabling them to "become" smart accounts.
 Users can delegate their account's authority to a smart wallet implementation, access advanced features like batched operations or gas sponsorship, with the delegation persisting until changed or cleared by another transaction.
 While applications can build temporary experiences by clearing the delegation afterward, the protocol itself maintains persistent delegation rather than inherently ephemeral behavior.